Elliot-D-Hill/disorder/README.md

-# template
-A template for AI projects in python
+# Disorder: entropy and diversity in Python